dnezamfar/sedhyd-web/content/_index.md

 # Become An Exhibitor
 SEDHYD 2019 provides exhibitors the opportunity to interact and meet directly with scientists, engineers, environmental specialists and researchers, working in the following areas: surface-water discharge, sediment, and water-quality data collection; recording and analysis equipment and software; laboratory equipment; erosion control products; computer hardware and software for collection, distribution, and/or analysis of hydrologic data; surveying equipment, both for ground surface and underwater use; computer models related to sedimentation and hydrology; and any other related equipment, services, or organizations, including professional societies, related to the SEDHYD theme.

+To register as an exhibitor, go to the SEDHYD registration site and select exhibitor category.
+Exhibitors receive one full registration to the conference.
+Two conference receptions and multiple conference breaks will be held in the exhibitor gallery to provide high exposure to booths by conference participants.

-Please contact Molly Wood [mswood@usgs.gov](mailto:mswood@usgs.gov) for more information.
+Please contact Molly Wood (mswood@usgs.gov)[mswood@usgs.gov] for more information.
+Exhibitors interested in sponsoring a conference event or break should contact the SEDHYD Chair, Jerry Webb (JWebb.sedhyd@gmail.com)[JWebb.sedhyd@gmail.com].

 # SEDHYD Workshop Options (**new**)